 In the EU, the proposed AI Act aims to position the region as the global leader in AI regulation that establishes the “gold standard” for protecting society and managing risks, following their dominant approach with the GDPR.
 Narrowed in focus, California has proposed amendments to its employment regulations to extend non-discriminatory practices to automated- decision systems (ADS) to address bias and discrimination in hiring and employment practice.
 Similarly, California’s Workplace Technology and Accountability Act seeks to regulate the day-to-day use of automated tools in the workplace.
 This blog post compares California’s proposed regulations to the EU’s AI Act.

-High-risk systems are those that can have a significant impact on the life chances of a user, and have the most obligations.
-The most recent compromise text outlines eight types of systems that fall into this category:
+High-risk systems, those which have the potential to significantly impact the life chances of a user, have the most obligations.
+Annex III lists eight types of systems that fall into this category:

-Systems with unacceptable levels of risk are prohibited from being made available on the EU market, and include systems that deploy subliminal techniques or exploit vulnerabilities of specific groups, systems used for social scoring, and real-time biometric identification systems by law enforcement in public places.
+Systems with unacceptable levels of risk are prohibited from being made available on the EU market.
+This includes systems that deploy subliminal techniques or exploit vulnerabilities of specific groups; systems used for social scoring; real-time biometric identification systems in public places; post remote biometric identification systems; systems to assess the risk of (re)offending; emotion recognition systems used by law enforcement or border management or in a workplace or educational setting; and systems used for indiscriminate and untargeted scraping of biometric data.

 A history of strict data privacy and protection laws is at the core of AI regulation in California.
 Pending updates to state employment law regulate the use of algorithms and their capacity to discriminate against protected groups.
 Under the proposed amendments, any employer or third-party vendor that buys, sells, uses, or administers automated-decision systems (ADSs) or employment screening tools that automate decision-making is subject to compliance with the legislation.
 It is therefore prohibited from using ADSs that discriminate based on protected characteristics.
 The categories protected under the legislation include race, national origin, gender, accent, English proficiency, immigration status, driver’s license status, citizenship, height or weight, national origin, sex, pregnancy or perceived pregnancy, religion, and age unless they are shown to be job-related for the position in question and are consistent with business necessity.